Huaminglou: History

 In 2019, the Changsha Municipal Government decided to build it into a "Red Cultural Tourism Town".

 Geography

 The Jin River flows through the town.

 Economy

 The region abounds with refractory clay.

 Education

 There is one senior high school located with the town limits: Ningxiang No.4 High School (宁乡四中).There are two junior high schools and six primary schools located with the town.

 Culture

-Huaguxi is the most influence local theater.
+Huaguxi is the most influential local theater.

 Transportation

 Provincial Highway

 The Provincial Highway S219 (省道S219) runs east and intersects with S50 Changsha-Shaoshan-Loudi Expressway and G0421 Xuchang–Guangzhou Expressway.

 Expressway

 The Changsha-Shaoshan-Loudi Expressway, which runs east through Daolin Town to Yuelu District, Changsha, and the west through Donghutang Town, Jinshi Town, Huitang Town, Jinsou Township, Yueshan Town, Hutian Town to Louxing District, Loudi.

 The northern terminus of Shaoshan Expressway is at the town.

 County Road

 The County Road X087 runs northwest to Donghutang Town and runs east to Daolin Town.

 The County Road X085 runs north and intersects with Yue-Ning Avenue.

 The County Road X217 runs southeast to Datunying Town.

 The County Road X090 runs southwest to Sanxian'ao Township.